 Shared volumes between builds

-Using this repository we’ll help you get up to speed with basic functionality such as: building Docker images and use the shared volumes feature.
+Using this repository, we’ll help you get up to speed with basic functionality such as: building Docker images and use the shared volume feature.

 In the root of this repository you’ll find a file named codefresh.yml, this is our build descriptor and it describes the different steps that comprise our process.
 Let’s quickly review the contents of this file:

 More information about caching build dependencies you can find in this blog post.

 Just head over to the example repository in GitHub and follow the instructions there.

 The way the volume is shared between builds is that upon build completion we create an image of the volume state to be used in the next builds.
 If you run 2 builds in parallel from the same pipeline and at the same time, each will use the same last volume image, but it’ll run separately on both.
 The volume image you’ll get upon completion is the state of the build that finished last.